Guest house insurance

 Employers' liability insurance covers you for claims of injury or illness sustained by your employees while carrying out their work.

-Business contents and stock cover means you don’t have to cover the costs of replacing your business contents due to an event like fire, flood or burglary.
+With business contents you don’t have to cover the costs of replacing your business contents due to an event like fire, flood or burglary.
 It’s possible to insure everything from pillow cases to vacuum cleaners and office equipment.
 If you'd like to know more, read our guide on contents insurance.

 What affects the cost of guest house insurance?